 • Facebook can be used to advertise, plan and manage events

-• you can use various privacy settings to determine who can view your page and what they are able to see
+• you can use various privacy settings to determine who can view your page and what they can see

-Twitter is a social networking site that allows users all over the world to comment on news, events and their day to day lives.
+Twitter is a social networking site that allows users to comment on news, events and their day to day lives.
 Known as ‘microblogging’, these comments – ‘tweets’ – have to be very short.
 Each entry can be no more than 140 characters long.

 To be able to tweet, you must have a user account.